We offer a variety of free resources for the community, all of which can be downloaded and printed for use.

 Notice of Privacy Rights

-Our ‘Notice of Privacy Rights’ flyer discusses how the personal, medical, drug and alcohol information about an individual may be used and disclosed.
-It also provides information on how one can obtain access to this information and details our commitment to protecting our privacy.
-To print or download this document, click the link below.
+Our ‘Notice of Privacy Rights’ flyer explains how we may use and disclose personal, medical, drug, and alcohol information about individuals.
+It also provides details on how individuals can access this information and outlines our commitment to protecting their privacy.
+To print or download the document, please click the link below.

 Click here to download our ‘Notice of Privacy Rights’ flyer.